Who Will Be Puerto Rico's Next Governor?

 Gov. Ricardo Rosselló is scheduled to vacate the office Aug.
 2. He announced his resignation following nearly two weeks of mass protests over "Rickyleaks," leaked chats on the Telegram messaging app that showed him and close aides disrespecting women, ridiculing gay people and mocking victims of Hurricane Maria.

-The man who would have been Rosselló's next in line, Puerto Rican Secretary of State Luis Rivera Marín, isn't an option, having resigned earlier this month over his involvement in the scandal.
+The man who would have been Rosselló's next in line, Puerto Rico Secretary of State Luis Rivera Marín, isn't an option, having resigned earlier this month over his involvement in the scandal.
 His position has remained vacant for about two weeks.

-And now the island's Justice secretary, Wanda Vázquez, who was expected to replace Rosselló, says she doesn't want the job.
+And now the island's justice secretary, Wanda Vázquez, who was expected to replace Rosselló, says she doesn't want the job.

 "I reiterate, I have no interest in occupying the position of governor," Vázquez said Sunday.

-She said she hoped Rosselló would identify and nominate candidates for the Secretary of State position, and that she had communicated her hope to the governor.
+She said she hoped Rosselló would identify and nominate candidates for the secretary of state position, and that she had communicated her hope to the governor.

 Me reitero, no tengo interés en ocupar el puesto de Gobernadora.
 Es un dictamen Constitucional.
 Espero que el señor Gobernador identifique y someta un candidato para el puesto de Secretario/a de Estado antes del 2 de agosto y así se lo he manifestado.— Lcda Wanda Vázquez Garced (@wandavazquezg) July 28, 2019